holgerschurig/holgerschurig.github.io/content/en/zephyr-multi-board.md

 PROJECT EXECUTION SUCCESSFUL
 ```

-I will create another blog soon on how to integrate this into Jenkings: by
+I will create another blog soon on how to integrate this into Jenkings: by <br/>
-converting the output into the TAP format.
+converting the output into the TAP format. <br/>

 ### Define a local board {#define-a-local-board}

 So far, we used boards already defined by the Zephyr source code.
-But perhaps
+But perhaps <br/>
-you want to use Zephyr on one of your own boards, where you don't plan to
+you want to use Zephyr on one of your own boards, where you don't plan to <br/>
 publish it upstream?
-That's entirely possible, and the board called "local" of this project is exactly that: a board defined for Zephyr, but out-of-tree.
+That's entirely possible, and the board called "local" in <br/>
+this project is exactly that: a board defined for Zephyr but out-of-tree.
+The <br/>

-The Makefile snippet for it sounds familiar ...
+Makefile snippet for it sounds familiar ... <br/>

 ```text { linenos=true, anchorlinenos=true, lineanchors=org-coderef--6f7b48 }
 .PHONY:: local